limberest/limberest/docs/topics/binding.md

 representation of your Java object model.
 Movie extends Item for its properties, and contains a list of Credit Jsonables.
 The limberest-demo model object tree results in complete two-way binding between JSON and Java.
 Since Jsonable is an interface, any existing model hierarchy can be hooked up to Limberest and exposed as a JSON REST service API.
-No need to extend any concrete base class.

 ### JSON Property Ordering
 You're probably aware that JSON object property order is not considered significant.